Vyral/jeff-riber/_posts/2021-10-11-5-tasty-and-healthy-lunch-spots.md

 **5\.
 True Food.** This is a slightly more formal lunch gathering spot in the town center.
 My favorite item is the turkey burger.

-If you know a healthy lunch spot, I would love to hear it so that I can put it in our lunch rotation.
+If you know a healthy lunch spot, I would love to hear it so that I can put it in our rotation.
 If you have any real estate questions, reach out to 904-405-1995 or [jeff@era.com](mailto:jeff@era.com).
 I look forward to hearing from you.